2015 Event Organizing Committee

 specializes in manufacturing factory floor deployment of comprehensive solution sets emphasizing robotics, visualization systems and collaborative knowledge systems.
 She has contributed on several successful programs: Bomber programs (B2, B1B), Fighter jets (F22, JSF), Space Station, Shuttle, Delta, large scale missile programs, S&IS satellite programs, and Commercial aircraft 777-X. She has played major leadership roles in management and in technical consulting in Seattle-Everett, (Wash), Huntsville, (Al), Charleston,(SC) Huntington Beach and El Segundo (Ca).
 She is the project manager and principal investigator for Future Factory Technologies, next generation wing development (systems integration) for Boeing Research and Technology (BR&T).
 She has held management and technical positions in Information Technology, Engineering, Finance and Strategic Business Operations.
 She holds a BS, MBA and received her PhD in applied decision processing and management with her dissertation focused in Manufacturing: Engineering and Key Future Technology Capabilities for Human Capital Retention.
 In addition, she holds certifications in knowledge environmental engineering, knowledge management, systems engineering, project management, cost and pricing government contracts -estimating and parametric modeling.

-is a project manager in John Deere's Customer Support Engineering Department.
-He is responsible for identifying, evaluating, and promoting new technology for John Deere's Interactive Electronic Technical Manual.
-In this role he leads John Deere's Augmented Reality Community of Practice and actively researches AR and VR technologies and products, works with project teams applying those technologies, and advocates standards to assist in their application to manufacturing and product service use-cases.
+is a project manager in Deere & Company's Customer Support Engineering Department.
+He is responsible for identifying, evaluating, and promoting new technology for Deere & Company's Interactive Electronic Technical Manual.
+In this role he leads Deere & Company's Augmented Reality Community of Practice and actively researches AR and VR technologies and products, works with project teams applying those technologies, and advocates standards to assist in their application to manufacturing and product service use-cases.
 In addition, Arnie works to leverage Product Engineering's work product within Service Publications.
-During that work he became the inventor of three patents for John Deere.
+During that work he became the inventor of three patents for Deere & Company.
 Read more…